CREDIT

 DRIVING GROWTH

-Shorooq Partners has pioneered debt financing solutions for startups in the MENA region.
+Shorooq has pioneered debt financing solutions for startups in the MENA region.
 Our credit practice offerings are robustly supported by leading international financial institutions.

 The Shorooq team brings a wealth of expertise in credit finance, leveraging deep industry knowledge to structure and tailor financing solutions that empower businesses to scale and succeed.